kozraf/TFstate_secure/README.md

 - action

 Choices:
-- plan
+init
-- apply --auto-approve
+plan
-- destroy --auto-approve
+apply
-- state show (TF resource name goes here)
+destroy

-- state list
+and add content of jenkins_pipeline.txt to script below the page.